Platonic Transformers: A Solid Choice For Equivariance: Experiments

 \subsection{Non-Equivariant Tasks}

-\paragraph{Cifar10} The results of our ablation study on CIFAR-10 are presented in Table~\ref{tab:cifar10_results}.
-The findings indicate that incorporating 2D rotational symmetries provides a tangible benefit over the translation-only baseline.
+\paragraph{CIFAR-10} The results of our ablation study on CIFAR-10 are presented in Table~\ref{tab:cifar10_results}. \rednote{ Flop denotes the group of left-to-right flips~\cite{bokman2025flopping}.} The findings indicate that incorporating 2D rotational symmetries provides a tangible benefit over the translation-only baseline (the $\gG=\{\mathbf{e}\}$ model, which is equivalent to a standard Vision Transformer).
 This suggests that even for general-purpose vision tasks without an end-to-end equivariance requirement, equivariance proves to be an important inductive bias.
-This may be explained by the fact that even though images have a canonical pose (e.g. with the sky at the top), equivariance allows for internal weight-sharing and thus the reuse of patterns (edges, parts, objects) that may appear at arbitrary orientations within an image.
-The comparison between the full attention and linear-convolutional shows a significant impact of attention over the linear complexity dynamic convolution counterpart (in which the softmax is omitted, cf.~Prop.~\ref{prop:dynamic_convolution}).
+This may be explained by the fact that even though images have a canonical pose (e.g. with the sky at the top), equivariance allows for internal weight-sharing and thus the reuse of patterns (edges, parts, objects) that may appear at arbitrary orientations within an image. \rednote{More concretely, the strongest-performing configurations in both regimes are also the most parameter-efficient ones: $D_3$ achieves the best attention accuracy, while $C_6$ achieves the best convolutional accuracy, and both use only $14.2$M parameters compared to $85.1$M for the $\gG=\{\mathbf{e}\}$ baseline.
+This supports the view that the gain is not merely due to increased capacity, but rather to the symmetry-induced weight sharing itself.
+Interestingly, the largest tested symmetry groups provide the best results on this non-equivariant task, suggesting that stronger geometric tying can act as an effective regularizer even when the final prediction is not required to be equivariant.
+Finally, the comparison between the full attention and linear-convolutional variants shows a significant impact of attention over the linear-complexity dynamic convolution counterpart.
+Averaged over all groups in Table~\ref{tab:cifar10_results}, attention improves accuracy by $5.31$ percentage points over the convolutional variant, in which the softmax is omitted (cf.~Prop.~\ref{prop:dynamic_convolution}).}